zonafets/NTE/README.md

 **Like** many of us, I asked myself these amletic questions:

 - mix js with html or keep them separated?
-- JSON or HTML?
+- JSON or X(A)ML?
-- render server or client side?
+- what, when where render in which side?

-I have and I am looking for a single answer, without inventing a new language or deviating excessively from the common syntax and semantics.
+I am looking for a single answer, without inventing in a new language or deviating excessively from the common way.

-For now I have produced the following.
+**Eventually avoid test code through generated code.**

+Here is the classic "hello world" sample.

 ```html